Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Executive Summary

 It can be summarized that within the EU, the HS code is supplemented by two digits for the nomenclature.
-The ninth and tenth digits indicate the TARIC, which provides information on EU measures such as additional customs duties, while the eleventh digit describes national regulations such as bans or restrictions.
+The additional digits in the ninth and tenth positions indicate the TARIC.
+It provides information on EU measures such as additional customs duties, while the eleventh digit describes national regulations such as bans or restrictions.

 TARIC codes: A comprehensive overview

-The legal basis for TARIC is Council Regulation (EEC) No. 2658/87 of July 23, 1987, which deals with the tariff and statistical nomenclature and the Common Customs Tariff (published in Official Journal L 256 of September 7, 1987).
+The legal basis of TARIC is Regulation (EEC) No. 2658/87 of July 23, 1987, which regulates the tariff nomenclature and the Common Customs Tariff of the EU.

 The structure of HS and TARIC codes using the example of hangers

 A comparison using the example of wooden clothes hangers illustrates the practical use of these codes.
-The HS code can provide general information about the product group, while the TARIC code provides specific customs duties or trade-related requirements for imports into the EU.
-Together, these codes therefore function as a comprehensive system for increasing efficiency and regulating international trade activities.
+The HS code for your product can provide general information about the product group, while the TARIC code provides specific customs duties or trade-related requirements for imports into the EU.
+Together, these codes act as a comprehensive system to increase efficiency and regulate international trade activities.

 The 11-digit code number must always be stated in an import declaration, while only the 8-digit goods number must be stated in the export declaration.

-2. The determination of HS and TARIC codes in the EUDR - why they are so important
+Determination of HS and TARIC codes in the EUDR

 The Harmonized System Codes (HS codes) and the TARIC (Integrated Tariff of the European Communities) play a decisive role in the implementation of the EU Regulation on the prevention of deforestation (EUDR).
 These codes serve as a basis for the clear identification of product groups that could be affected by the regulation.